asirimece/Cluster-Based-Transfer-Learning-for-Brain-Computer-Interfaces/README.md

 ## Overview

-This repository contains the complete experimental pipeline developed for my MSc thesis:

-**“Cluster-Based Transfer Learning for Motor Imagery BCI:
-Evaluating Offline Generalization and In-Session Calibration”**
+This repository contains the complete experimental pipeline developed for my MSc thesis **“Cluster-Based Transfer Learning for Motor Imagery BCI: Evaluating Offline Generalization and In-Session Calibration”**

-The project addresses a central bottleneck in EEG-based Brain–Computer Interfaces (BCIs):
-**poor cross-subject generalization and the need for extensive per-user calibration**.
+The project addresses a central bottleneck in EEG-based Brain–Computer Interfaces (BCIs): **poor cross-subject generalization and the need for extensive per-user calibration**.
 The core idea is to explicitly model **population structure** and use it to guide transfer learning.
-By combining **subject clustering**, **multi-task learning**, and **lightweight few-shot adaptation**,
-the framework enables **accurate motor imagery decoding with only a handful of calibration trials**.
+By combining **subject clustering**, **multi-task learning**, and **lightweight few-shot adaptation**, the framework enables **accurate motor imagery decoding with only a handful of calibration trials**.

 ## Key Contributions